workcraft/workcraft/CONTRIBUTING.md

   changing its tab policy to `Spaces only`.
   * Save the modified profile under a new name and select it as the active profile.

-Check that a correct version of Java is selected in `Windows->Preferences` dialog under `Java->Compiler` section.

 ### Common issues